 , appeared in 2011.

-is Salmon's Production Manager.
-She designs the Salmon books and promotional material as well as maintaining the Salmon website.
+is Salmon's Head of Production & Administration.
+She is Secretary of Salmon's Board of Directors.
+As well as her administrative duties, she designs the Salmon books and promotional material as well as maintaining the Salmon website.
+To date, she has designed over 300 Salmon tities.
 She has a First Class Honours degree in Film, Television and Radio Studies from Staffordshire University, UK.

 MORE PRAISE FOR SALMON POETRY

 Salmon Poetry is one of the most innovative, perceptive and important publishing houses in the U.K. or Ireland.
 It has fostered and supported the work of new writers and has established them in the public consciousness.

 Salmon's unique profile grows from the diversity of the work it publishes... most notably, Salmon is distinguished by the number of women on its list.